Astronomical Museum of Brera Ticket

 - 1 Stunde

-On this guided visit to the Astronomical Museum of Brera, you'll discover details about outer space and see valuable artefacts used by astronomers for centuries while learning about the historical importance of this building in Milan.
+On this guided visit to the Astronomical Museum of Brera, you'll discover details about outer space and see artefacts used by astronomers for centuries while learning about the historical significance of this building in Milan.

 A Famous Observatory with Links to Mars

-The Astronomical Observatory of Brera is a significant historical building in Milan's scientific community, dating back to the 18th century.
-It currently houses the Astronomical Museum of Brera, featuring a complete exhibition related to astronomy, significant for various findings made within its walls, including discussions about the Mars canals by the astronomer Giovanni Schiaparelli in 1877.
+The Astronomical Observatory of Brera is a key historical building in Milan's scientific community, used for studying the Universe since the 18th century.
+Currently, it houses the Astronomical Museum of Brera, featuring a variety of astronomical objects important for various discoveries, including the Mars canals first discussed by Giovanni Schiaparelli in 1877.

-During the tour, we will explore the Gallery of Instruments with our guide, who will explain various interesting facts about the objects.
-This includes learning about the uses of a magnetometer, how a spectograph works, and the importance of pendulum clocks in astronomy.
-The tour lasts for about an hour.
+During the tour, we'll explore the Gallery of Instruments with a guide who will explain interesting facts about the objects.
+You'll learn about the use of magnetometers, the function of spectographs, and the importance of pendulum clocks in astronomy.

 Gallery of Instruments + Schiaparelli Dome

-If you opt for the visit to the Schiaparelli Dome, the tour will last a total of 75 minutes.
-30 minutes will be spent in the Gallery of Instruments, followed by a visit to the dome housing the Merz telescope, used by astronomers in Brera since the 20th century.
+If you choose the option that includes a visit to the Schiaparelli Dome, the total duration will be 75 minutes.
+30 minutes are allocated for the Gallery of Instruments, with the remainder spent at the dome featuring the Merz telescope, used by Brera astronomers since the 20th century.

 Opening Times